EsmeraldaVrancken/CloudFormation/README.md

 # CloudFormation
-Differences in low cloud cover and cloud fraction due to the implementation of a wind-farm parametrization
+Those scripts determine the differences in low cloud cover (CLL) and cloud fraction (CL) due to the implementation of a wind-farm parametrization into the model HARMONIE-AROME.